Markarian 231

-Markarian 231 (UGC 8058) is a Type-1 Seyfert galaxy that was discovered in 1969 as part of a search of galaxies with strong ultraviolet radiation.
-It contains the nearest known quasar.
-Markarian 231 is located about 581 million light years away from Earth, in the constellation of Ursa Major.
+Markarian 231 (UGC 8058) is a Type-1 Seyfert galaxy that was discovered in 1969 as part of a search for galaxies with strong ultraviolet radiation.
+It is named after the Armenian astronomer Benjamin Markarian, who played an active role in identifying and cataloging a number of active galaxies during the 1960s.
+Markarian 231 contains the nearest known quasar and is located about 581 million light years away from Earth, in the constellation of Ursa Major.

 Characteristics

-The Markarian 231 galaxy is undergoing an energetic starburst.
-A nuclear ring of active star formation has been found in the center with a rate of formation greater than 100 solar masses per year.
-It is one of the most ultraluminous infrared galaxies with power derived from an accreting black hole in the center and the closest known quasar.
+Markarian 231 is undergoing an energetic starburst.
+A nuclear ring at the center has an active rate of star formation of greater than 100 solar masses per year.
+It is one of the most ultraluminous infrared galaxies, with power derived from an accreting black hole in the center forming the closest known quasar.
+X-ray data shows the energy released from the black hole produces ultra-fast outflows with a velocity of −20,000 km s−1.

+The galaxy contains a curved radio jet interacting with the interstellar medium.
+Its position angle switches to −172° when reaching a projected distance of 25 pc.
+The Very Long Baseline Array found a triple radio source in Markarian 231.

-A study in 2015 suggested that the central black hole, estimated to be 150 million times the mass of the Sun, may have a black hole companion weighing in at 4 million solar masses, and that the duo completed an orbit around each other every 1.2 years.
-However, that model has subsequently been shown to be unfeasible.
+A 2015 study suggested the central black hole of 150 million solar masses has a black hole companion of 4 million solar masses, and that they orbit each other every 1.2 years.
+That model has been shown to be unfeasible.

-Another study has found evidence for the presence of molecular oxygen (O2) by using submillimetre astronomy, the first time molecular oxygen had been detected outside of the Milky Way galaxy.
+Submillimetre astronomy has found evidence of molecular oxygen (O2), the first time molecular oxygen has been detected outside of the Milky Way galaxy.
+The Herschel Space Observatory showed water vapor in the galaxy's emission.